-Current or former students may request one (1) free copy of their official transcript by submitting a written request to the School with the name and address to where the transcript should be mailed.
+Graduates receive one (1) free copy of their official transcript upon graduation.
 A fee of \$5.00 is charged for additional copies and must be paid before the transcript request is processed.
 Transcripts sent directly to the student are indicated as "unofficial" copies.
 Official transcripts may not be released to or for students with past due accounts at the School.